videntity/django-djmongo/README.rst

    # Examples: "http://media.lawrence.com", "http://example.com/media/"
    MEDIA_URL = '/media/'

-Make sure you create the folder "uploads" and make it wrateable by the web application.
+Make sure you create the folder "uploads" and make it writable by the web application.

 7. Append some Djmongo specific settings to your settings file.::